 - Savage Worlds plays this to a T. If an unnamed character takes damage, they're either stunned or dead.
 Named characters can be stunned, wounded or incapacitated, only dying if they bleed out, or are finished off while incapacitated.

-- However, higher difficulties in these games avoid the use of this trope, allowing the player character to be killed by single (or very few) shots.
+- Pick a First-Person Shooter.
+Any First-Person Shooter.
+Arguably this is for gameplay reasons, though.
+However, higher difficulties in these games avoid the use of this trope, allowing the player character to be killed by single (or very few) shots.
 Also, more 'realistic' tactical shooters such as Rainbow Six and their ilk feature very fragile (by FPS standards) player characters, with injuries commonly sidelining characters for succeeding missions.

-- Played straight and subverted by the Max Payne video game series.
+- Played straight and subverted by the Max Payne series.
 In terms of gameplay, Max actually has fewer hitpoints than some of his later enemies, though he can regenerate with painkillers.
 Viewed in terms of realism, Max is peppered full of holes from desert eagles, assault rifles, and grenade shrapnel for several hours of gameplay and needs nothing more than aspirin to stay healthy.